baonq-me/xdp-udp-lb/README.md

 - Load balance UDP packets to multiple backends (configurable destination IP and Port)
 - Prometheus exporter metrics
 - Carefully tested at 6.25 million, 170-byte packets per second (~8.5Gbps) using enterprise-grade network devices (`Cisco Nexus 92160YC-X` for packet switching).
+Average latency is around `174 nanoseconds` and P99 latency is around `595 nanoseconds`

 - Tested by `nc`, `hping3`, and a `kernel-level packet generator`